-Male pattern hair loss, which is the result of a genetic disposition to hair miniaturisation because of increased levels of DHT on your scalp, generally leads to thinning hair over a period of time.
+Male pattern hair loss, which is the result of a genetic predisposition to hair miniaturisation because of increased levels of DHT on your scalp, generally leads to thinning hair over a period of time.

 Most men look out for bald patches or a receding hairline on their heads.
 We’re here to help you identify a few of the initial signs you should be able to spot.